-- Advisories: danger updates and weekend avalanche outlooks
+Advisories: avalanche danger updates and weekend avalanche outlooks

-- Observations: recreational conditions in Chugach State Park
+Observations: recreational conditions in the greater Anchorage area

-Please consider soliciting support from government representatives (Municipality of Anchorage and state level), the Department of Natural Resources (Alaska State Parks and Chugach State Park), and local businesses and organizations relevant to snow-season backcountry recreation.
-Your help is imperative for the development of a sustainable avalanche information program.
+Please consider soliciting support from government representatives, the Department of Natural Resources (Alaska State Parks and Chugach State Park), and local businesses and organizations relevant to snow-season backcountry recreation.
+Your help is imperative for the development of a sustainable program.

 Know Before You Go!